cn-uofbasel/ccn-lite/doc/README-arduino.md

 1. Install the RFduino support for the Arduino IDE according to: http://www.rfduino.com/wp-content/uploads/2014/04/RFduino.Quick_.Start_.Guide_.pdf

-2. Open the file `.../ccn-lite-src/arduino/rfduino/rfduino.ion` in the Arduino IDE
+2. Open the file `$CCNL_HOME/src/arduino/rfduino/rfduino.ion` in the Arduino IDE.

 3. Compile and upload the code by running `verify/compile` and `upload`.